-The waters of these falls flow along a lava field, which is where they get their name.
-Hraunfossar means "lava falls", because the site has been very active in the past, the original volcano of these lava flows is also just below the Langjökull glacier.
+The waters of these falls flow along a lava field, which is where their name come from, Hraunfossar means "lava falls", the original volcano of these lava flows is also just below the Langjökull glacier.

-But there's also another story, it is said that two children fell from a stone arch while crossing the river at Barnafossar, uptsream of Hraunfossar.
-Their mother, devastated, decided to have the arch destroyed, making every other kids unable to cross the river again.
+But there's also another story, it is said that two children fell from a stone arch while crossing the river at Barnafossar, upstream of Hraunfossar.
+Their mother, devastated, decided to have the arch destroyed, making every other kid unable to cross the river again.

 Dimensions: the water flows for about 1.5 km, the falls can go up to almost 16m high in some places.

-How to get there: Hraunfossar waterfall is quite far from Highway 1.
-From Reykjavik, the drive takes about 1 hour and 40 minutes, take Route 1 north until you reach Highway 50 which you will take by turning right.
+How to get there: Hraunfossar waterfall is quite far from Route 1.
+From Reykjavik, the drive takes about 1 hour and 40 minutes, take Route 1 north until you reach Route 50 which you will take by turning right.
 Finally, take Route 518 until finally arriving at a parking lot.
 From the parking lot you can also walk to another waterfall: Barnafossar, so again this is really two birds with one stone.

 Whether you want to take a short hike from your campsite or if you want to fall asleep to the quiet roar of waterfalls adjacent to your campsite, we have made a shortlist of the best campsites that feature waterfalls on their grounds.